tisem-digital-marketing/2021-smwa/README.md

 ## Building the Site

-We use [MkDocs]() to build the the course websites for this course.
+We use [MkDocs](https://www.mkdocs.org/) and the [`mkdocs-material`](https://squidfunk.github.io/mkdocs-material/) theme to build the the course websites for this course.

 * Install MkDocs with the following command:
 ```{.bash, id:"j29ie3c7"}